shoaib0657/foodmine/README.md

 - **Order History:** Users can track and review details of their past orders, including order status, items purchased, and total cost.
 This feature enhances user engagement by offering a convenient way to keep track of their food orders over time.

 ### 9. Add/Edit/Delete Food features for Admin
-- Admins add new items, edit details, and remove items as needed, ensuring an up-to-date and curated food selection.
+- **Food Management** Admins can add new food items, edit existing details, and remove items as needed.
+This ensures an up-to-date and curated food selection, allowing administrators to maintain a dynamic and appealing menu for users.

+### 10. Manage Users for Admin

+- **User Management:** Admins now have the ability to manage users.
+This includes viewing a list of users, editing user details, and blocking/unblocking user accounts.
+This feature ensures administrators have the necessary tools to maintain an organized user base and handle user-related tasks efficiently.

 ## Installation